In any populated area, be it sparsely or densely, there will always be elements of the humanity present that will take an interest in who sticks out.

 By identifying the stimulus, you have an idea of the things you need to avoid in your own behavior.
 In addition, scan the crowd to see if you can spot a gray man.
 Pay attention and identify the traits that make him inconspicuous and try to emulate him.

 Learn to use your peripheral vision to observe people and things.
 This takes practice but it’s a pretty easy survival skill to learn, and it’s actually pretty fun!

 Being a gray man will require a lot of practice and patience on your part.
-You will also need to do some profiling to understand human behavior and the things that may or may not make people stand out.
-In addition, this task requires keen observational skills to survey an area without looking suspicious.
+You will also need to do some work to understand human behavior, perception and reactions.

 So, what are some of the things you’re doing to become a grey man.
 IN addition to the mindset and the general way of being we talked about, there are dozens of specific things you can do to go unnoticed.